Emitting vocal vibrations coast to coast on Friday.

 Because I'm here to tell you this much.

-I have a series of doubts, maybe questions about just how opposed to health care are some Republicans really.
+I have a series of doubts, maybe questions about just how opposed to health care are some Republicans, really.

-Uh there is not you go I'm not saying this about ISA.
+I'm not saying this about ISA.

-There's certain elements of this thing that our voters might like.
+There are certain elements of this thing that our voters might like.

-Uh I took the day off work.
+I took the day off work.

 I'm trying to remember the time you weren't.